JetBrains/Qodana/topics/getting-started.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)
 ![](eap-alert.png)
 ![](banner-main.png)
+## About

-**Qodana** is a code quality monitoring platform that allows companies to evaluate on multiple levels the quality of code they own, contract, or purchase.
+**Qodana** is a code quality monitoring platform that allows you to evaluate the integrity of code you own, contract, or purchase.
-It brings into your CI/CD pipelines all the smart features you love in the JetBrains IDEs plus adds project-level checks like clone detection.
+It brings into your CI/CD pipelines all the smart features you love in the JetBrains IDEs plus continues adding project-level checks like clone detection and license audit (coming soon).

+Qodana allows you to get an overview of the project quality, set quality targets, and track progress on them.
+You can quickly adjust the list of checks applied for the project and include or remove directories from the analysis.

-Qodana includes a number of linters which take different shapes: [Docker images for any CI](docker-images.md), [GitHub action](github-action.md) & [application](qodana-github-application.md), [TeamCity plugins](teamcity-plugins.md), and a separate [cloud service](service.md).
-They all share a common goal: ensuring that companies have more robust, more maintainable, and healthier code.
+Qodana platform includes a number of linters which are available as [Docker images for any CI](docker-images.md), [GitHub Actions](github-action.md) & [application](qodana-github-application.md), [TeamCity plugins](teamcity-plugins.md), and a separate [cloud service](service.md).

 Qodana linters support PHP, Java, and Kotlin and will eventually include all [languages and technologies](supported-technologies.md) covered by JetBrains IDEs.

-Learn more about [Qodana linters](linters.md), the [UI](ui-overview.md), or continue to the next section to make your first steps with Qodana.
+Learn more about [Qodana linters](linters.md) and the [web-based UI](ui-overview.md), or continue to the next section to make your first steps check your code with Qodana.

-## Qodana quick start guide
+## Quick start guide

 ### Analyse a project locally